Functional Critics Are Essential for Actor-Critic: From Off-Policy Stability to Efficient Exploration: Methodology

 \subsection{Meta Algorithm: Functional Actor Critic}

-The overall procedure of our framework is presented as a meta-algorithm composed of modular sub-routines for policy evaluation (corresponding to the functional critic update) and policy improvement (corresponding to the actor update), as summarized in Algorithm~\ref{alg-meta-algorithm}.
+The overall procedure of the functional critic framework is presented as a meta-algorithm composed of modular sub-routines for policy evaluation (corresponding to the functional critic update) and policy improvement (corresponding to the actor update), as summarized in Algorithm~\ref{alg-meta-algorithm}.

-\paragraph{Functional Policy Evaluator.} The critic is defined as a trainable functional \(\hat{Q}(\cdot;\xi)\), parameterized by \(\xi\), which takes as input a triplet \((\pi_\theta, s,a ) \in \Theta \times \mathcal{S}\times \mathcal{A}\) and aims to approximate the policy value \(Q_{\theta}(s,a)\).
-This further gives the functional value evaluator We emphasize a key motivation behind our functional evaluator: to decouple policy optimization from value estimation while enabling the critic to generalize across time-varying input policies.
-Unlike standard actor-critic methods that rely on a two-timescale schedule to chase a ``moving target"—where the critic must be updated many times for each actor update, and then re-updated after each actor change—our functional critic is designed to accumulate knowledge across policies in an explicit manner.
-The idea behind this design is that the value functions of continually changing policies often share common structures that can be effectively captured by sufficiently expressive functionals—such as those parameterized by large-scale neural networks.
+\paragraph{Functional Policy Evaluator.} The critic is defined as a trainable functional \(\hat{Q}(\cdot;\xi)\), parameterized by \(\xi\), which takes as input a triplet \((\pi_{\theta}, s,a ) \in \Theta \times \mathcal{S}\times \mathcal{A}\) and aims to approximate the policy value \(Q_{\theta}(s,a)\).
+This further gives the functional value evaluator The motivation behind functional evaluator is to decouple policy optimization from value estimation while enabling the critic to generalize across time-varying input policies.